 If brand awareness is your ultimate goal, you could run a campaign focusing on impressions, with Viewable CPM.

-CPM stands for cost per mile, but don’t worry, you don’t actually have to go anywhere.
-Cost per mile is an advertising term for cost per thousand impressions.
+CPM stands for cost per mille, but don’t worry, you don’t actually have to go anywhere.
+Cost per mille is an advertising term for cost per thousand impressions.

 You can set your bids to maximize on clicks, or set them based on user interactions.

 It’s also possible to manually set your maximum cost per click, spelling out exactly what you’re willing to spend for every new set of eyes.

 Who Sees Google Banner Ads, Anyway?

 Bidding on banner ads is all well and good, but who is going to see them?